-Obviously, my house isn’t perfectly clean and organized all the time; but for the most part, it IS relatively neat and picked-up.
-And no, I don’t have a housekeeper, magical powers, or a super special secret to share with you… just a few habits I’ve learned over the years that make it possible to keep my home neat and organized every day with very little effort.
+My house isn’t perfectly clean and organized all the time; but for the most part, it’s relatively neat and picked up.
+And no, I don’t have a housekeeper, magical powers, or a super special secret to share with you… just a few habits I’ve learned over the years that make it possible to keep my home neat and organized every day without tons of effort.

-If you’re the type of person who doesn’t necessarily love cleaning and organizing, but still wants a neat and organized home, here are 5 simple things I do EVERY day to prevent clutter build-up in my home.
+If you’re the type of person who doesn’t necessarily love cleaning and organizing but still wants a neat and organized home, here are 5 important habits of organized people that you can start implementing in your own home and life.

-1. I put things away when I get them out.
+1. We put things away when we get them out.

-Putting things away when I get them out is probably the simplest and most important thing I do on a daily basis (maybe an hourly basis!) to keep my home neat and organized.
+Putting things away when we get them out is probably the simplest and most important thing we do on a daily basis (maybe an hourly basis!) to keep our home neat and organized.

-Whether it’s putting clothes away after I’ve finished wearing them, putting dishes and food away after dinner, or putting toys and books away when we’re finished playing; those few minutes here and there save me hours and hours of cleaning and organizing later on — plus I don’t have to look at the clutter surrounding me all day long!
+Whether it’s putting clothes away after we’ve finished wearing them, putting dishes and food away after dinner, or putting piano books away after we’ve finished practicing… those few minutes here and there save hours and hours of cleaning and organizing later on — plus I don’t have to look at the clutter surrounding me all day!

-For the most part, I try to not to hang onto extras of anything, because by not owning extra stuff that I don’t need, use, want or love, I have less stuff to store, less stuff to clean around, less stuff to organize, etc.
+I try not to hang onto extras of anything because by not owning extra stuff that I don’t need, use, want, or love, I have less stuff to store, less stuff to clean around, less stuff to organize, etc.

-If you’re big on deal-shopping or love finding freebies, this one will probably be the trickiest for you.
-I used to be one of those huge freebie-loving ladies too… then I realized that even if something is free but I don’t need it, it still costs me time, energy, and effort storing and cleaning around it.
+This one can be tricky for freebie lovers (I know because I used to be one).
+Then I realized that even if something is free but I don’t need it, it still costs time, energy, and effort to store it and clean around it.

-I literally had to change my frame of mind when it came to finding deals.
-I now only bring things into my house if they have a place and a purpose — no matter how great of a deal they might be!
+Now I try to only bring things into my house if they have a place and a purpose — no matter how great of a deal they might be!

-5. I try to leave every space better than when I arrived.
+5. We leave every space better than when we arrived.